Kalmat/PyMonCtl/README.md

 Cross-Platform module which provides a set of features to get info on and control monitors.

-**WARNING: macOS multi-monitor support is still experimental and not fully tested.**

 Additional tools/extensions/APIs used:
 - Linux:
   - Xlib's randr extension